for Veterans and the Public

 - The hemoglobin level is related to the hematocrit (see next screen: "Hematocrit").

-- Low hemoglobin levels can develop during treatment with interferon and ribavirin.
+- Low hemoglobin levels can develop during treatment with ribavirin (a medication sometimes used in hepatitis C treatment).

 - Often, lowering the dosage of ribavirin will help bring the hemoglobin level back up.